dend/awesome-product-management/README.md

 # Awesome Product Management [![Awesome](https://awesome.re/badge-flat2.svg)](https://awesome.re)

 A curated list of awesome resources for product/program managers to learn and grow.
+By definition, a product manager is an individual who drives the product vision and has a deep understanding of customer needs.
+PMs generally are considered to be at the intersection of the business, technology and and design spaces - they are the experts in the problem space, and are able to learn and iterate quickly to deliver valuable experiences to consumers.

 ## Contents